 In a Nutshell: In today’s professional job market, a college degree is all but mandatory, and, for many young professionals, student loan debt is also a fact of life.
 But ChangEd, an app designed to help borrowers pay debt down with their spare change, is showing people with student debt the light at the end of the tunnel.
-The app links to spending accounts, and purchases are rounded up to the nearest dollar with the difference deposited to a ChangEd account.
-Once the balance in that account reaches $100, it’s used to make additional payments on student loans.
-ChangEd also provides educational materials within the app and will soon launch a goal center to help people save more.
-In the meantime, ChangEd has been partnering with banks and other financial institutions to integrate its services into their own services to reach even more people.
+The app links to all your spending accounts and student loans, builds a repayment journey that aligns with your budget, and rounds up your daily purchases to the nearest dollar with the difference deposited to a ChangEd account.
+Once the balance in that account reaches $50, it’s used to make additional payments on student loans.
+The app states it can pay off your loans 30% sooner and help you save on potential interest costs.

 So Stelmach and his older brother, Nick, brainstormed a solution.
 In late 2016, they began working on an app called ChangEd to help users pay off their student loans faster.
-They launched a beta in 2017, testing the product with about 1,700 users.
-Later that year, Stelmach and his team got the break all developers dream of — ChangEd appeared on the front page of the Apple app store.
+They launched a beta in 2017 and quickly realized they were on to something when Stelmach and his team got the break all developers dream of — ChangEd appeared on the front page of the Apple app store and had the opportunity to pitch on Shark Tank where they landed an investment from Mark Cuban.

 Changing Attitudes Toward Repaying Student Loans

 Despite their apparent financial drawbacks, student loans are still a strong investment.
 Although graduates may leave school with tens of thousands of dollars of debt, or more, that debt pays off in the long run.
-Stelmach said that the average college graduate makes $2.5 million more than a non-college graduate.
+Stelmach said that the average college graduate makes $2.5 million more than a non-college graduate over their career lifetime.
 The difficulty lies in those first few years after leaving school, when graduates are finding jobs and building careers while living with significant debt.

 “Student loans are a sour subject, but we’re getting people excited to make loan payments with our app,” Stelmach said.